JetBrains/Qodana/topics/inspection-profiles-draft.md

 <!-- Add a link-summary here -->
 <link-summary>YAML configuration is the universal method for applying an existing inspection profile.</link-summary>

-Using [`qodana.yaml`](qodana-yaml.md) is the most convenient configuration method that you can apply across all software products that run %product%.
+The [`qodana.yaml`](qodana-yaml.md) file is the universal configuration method that you can use across all software products.

 <procedure>
 <step>In the root directory of your project, create the <code>qodana.yaml</code> file.</step>